joachimdalen/azext/testdata/demo-readme-replaced.md

 - task: Demo Task@0.3.3
   inputs:
     mode: replace #Replace mode replces variables based on the key while subsitute only replaces Azure Pipelines variable syntax values `$(Pipeline.Workdir)`.
 Accepts `replace` (Replace by keys) and `substitute` (Replace by values)
-    inputType: file #Input type to read initial values from.  `file` will ead from a file in the repo. `inline` will add to the file content directly
+    inputType: file #Input type to read initial values from. `file` will read from a file in the repo. `inline` will add to the file content directly
     content: #String content containing the variables
     inputFile: .env #Input file to perform transformation on
     outputFile: .env #File to write transformed values to